WJCW: History

 The station's original frequency was 1200 kHz.
 In December 1940, WJHL moved to 880 kHz with 1,000 watts, utilizing a directional three-tower pattern at night.
 With the North American Regional Broadcasting Agreement coming into force on March 29, 1941, the station was required to move to 910 kHz due to the adoption of the new international radio treaty.

-In 1942, WJHL got a power boost to its current 5,000 watts by day, 1,000 watts at night.
+In 1942, WJHL got a power boost to 5,000 watts by day and 1,000 watts at night.
 It became an affiliate of the NBC Blue Network, later ABC.
-By 1956, WJHL joined CBS, an affiliation that lasted five decades.
-Under Hanes Lancaster, Sr and son Hanes Jr., WJHL added 100.7 WJHL-FM in 1948 (now 101.5 WQUT) and in 1953 added WJHL-TV Channel 11.
-Because the AM station carried CBS programming, WJHL-TV became a CBS-TV affiliate.
+By 1956, WJHL joined the CBS Radio Network, an affiliation that lasted five decades.
+Under Hanes Lancaster, Sr and son Hanes Jr., WJHL added WJHL-FM 100.7 in 1948 (now 101.5 WQUT) and in 1953 added WJHL-TV (channel 11).
+Because the AM station carried CBS Radio programming, WJHL-TV became a CBS-TV affiliate.

-In 1960, the radio stations were sold to Tri-Cities Broadcasting, owned by James C. Wilson (son of the founder of the area's first radio station, WOPI in Bristol) Channel 11 kept the WJHL-TV callsign, while AM 910 was renamed WJCW after Wilson's initials and continued to program an middle of the road, full service format.
+In 1960, the radio stations were sold to Tri-Cities Broadcasting, owned by James C. Wilson (son of the founder of the area's first radio station, WOPI in Bristol) Channel 11 kept the WJHL-TV call sign, while AM 910 was renamed WJCW after Wilson's initials and continued to program an middle of the road, full service format.
 In the early 1970s, the station switched to a country music format.